authzforce/fiware/docker/README.md

 docker run -d -p 8080:8080 --name <container-name> fiware/authzforce-ce-server:release-6.0.0
 ```

-As stands in the AuthZForce Installation and administration guide on [readthedocs.org](https://readthedocs.org/projects/authzforce-ce-fiware/versions/) (select the version matching the Docker image tag, then **AuthzForce - Installation and Administration Guide**) you can:
+As stands in the AuthzForce Installation and administration guide on [readthedocs.org](https://readthedocs.org/projects/authzforce-ce-fiware/versions/) (select the version matching the Docker image tag, then **AuthzForce - Installation and Administration Guide**) you can:

 * **Create a domain**